Legal Requirements for Wearing Helmets in India

 Remember, this rule applies to both the rider and the pillion riders.
 Here is a list of rules for wearing helmets in India:

-- As per the Section 129(b), both the driver and the pillion rider must tie the helmet securely using straps.
+- Secure Fastening: As per the Section 129(b), both the driver and the pillion rider must tie the helmet securely using straps.
 This rule promises to give a sense of safety in a road incident, as the helmet will stay on the head.

-- Additionally, all helmets should have ISI marks mandated by the Ministry of Road Transport and Highways.
+- ISI Mark: Helmets must be 22-25 mm thick, weigh 1.2 kg, and use high-quality foam.
+Additionally, all helmets should have ISI marks mandated by the Ministry of Road Transport and Highways.
 Selling helmets without an ISI mark is illegal & may attract penalties from the authorities.

-- As per Section 138 (4) (f) of the Central Motor Vehicles Rules (CMVR), all two-wheeler manufacturers must offer two BIS-compliant helmets to their customers.
+- BIS-complaint Helmets: As per Section 138 (4) (f) of the Central Motor Vehicles Rules (CMVR), all two-wheeler manufacturers must offer two BIS-compliant helmets to their customers.
 One is for the rider and one for the passenger.

 Along with wearing helmets, you must be adhering to other Motor Vehicle rules & regulations all the time.
-These rules include following the traffic signals, not using mobile phones, driving in the dedicated lane, maintaining the speed limit, having a valid bike insurance online, etc.
+These rules include following the traffic signals, not using mobile phones, driving in the dedicated lane, maintaining the speed limit, having a valid bike insurance policy, etc.

 Note: Helmet laws & provisions might differ from state to state.
 Kindly refer to your state’s RTO or road & transport authority’s website to be updated with the latest provision.